More black women are opting for cosmetic procedures.

 Plastic surgery is on the rise all across the board, it’s starting to seem.
-First, more men are seeking out cosmetic solutions to their aging woes, and now news is breaking that another demographic is coming around.
+First, more men are seeking out cosmetic solutions to their aging woes, and now the news is breaking that another demographic is coming around.

 The ABC news program “20/20” is reporting that plastic surgery and cosmetic procedures are on the rise among black women, a demographic that traditionally has not been very keen on getting work done.

-“Darker skin has natural protective factors against sun.
+“Darker skin has natural protective factors against the sun.
 So we don’t see the same wrinkling, because sun exposure typically will cause weathering or cracking or folding of the skin,” says Dr. Julius Few, a Chicago plastic surgeon.

 This phenomenon gave rise to the expression, “Black don’t crack.”